sFlow vs. NetFlow: A Network Observability Face-Off

 NetFlow and sFlow are both used to monitor and analyze network traffic, and they can be deployed on a variety of devices within a network infrastructure.
 Here’s a breakdown of the types of devices that typically send NetFlow and sFlow data:

-NetFlow is commonly supported and used on devices manufactured by Cisco and other vendors that have adopted or adapted the NetFlow protocol.
+NetFlow is commonly supported and used on devices manufactured by Cisco, Juniper and other vendors that have adopted or adapted to the NetFlow protocol or the IETF neutral standard known as IPFIX.
 These include:

 • Routers: One of the most common devices that support and send NetFlow data.
 Routers configured with NetFlow capture information about the IP traffic passing through them, allowing for detailed traffic analysis.